robotmayo/tmdb-node/README.md

         console.log(data)
     })

+I don't want a chained response, I just want movie images.

+No problem!
+All chained methods have a static counterpart.
+The format is always the same, xY.
+Where x is the type and Y is the resource.
+Example:

+    api.movieImages(550,myOpts,callback)

 The signature for a method depends on the endpoint.
 If the endpoint has variables then each variable must be passed in order.
 Examples:

 /discover/movie